 Please read all instructions carefully before submitting your application

-1. Applications to the Rutgers Genetic Counseling Master's Program are submitted online here.
+1. Online Application: Submit your online application to the Rutgers Genetic Counseling Master's Program here.

-3. For your application to be considered, you must ALSO register for the match process through National Matching Services (NMS).
+2. National Matching Services (NMS): Register for the match process through National Matching Services (NMS).
 Please review information about the Genetic Counseling Match at https://www.natmatch.com/gcadmissions.
-Only applicants who enroll in the match process can be considered for admission. **Please read below for more information on NMS.
+Only applicants who enroll in the match process can be considered for admission.
+There is a $100 fee to register for the match process.
+Some applicants may qualify for a match fee waiver.
+For more information please go to: https://natmatch.com/gcadmissions/applicants/register.html **Please read below for more information on NMS.

 Application Steps & Requirements:

 - Online applications will be submitted via our application portal here.
 You will be asked to first create a new Community ID.
 Once you have entered your demographic information, please select “Master’s” for Degree Type and “Genetic Counseling” for Area of Study.

 - Transcript(s) from all post-secondary institutions: Official and/or unofficial transcripts will be accepted to complete your application.
 However, official transcripts will be required at the time of interview.
 Your uploaded transcripts are required to complete your application.

 Note: Official transcripts should be emailed directly from your institutions to:

 Rutgers, The State University of New Jersey

 As part of the Alliance to Increase Diversity in Genetic Counseling (AID-GC) and in an effort to ensure consistent application requirements across the consortium of programs, Rutgers GCMP has chosen to make the GRE optional.
 We sincerely appreciate the significant time and effort applicants have made to take the GRE.
 Therefore, applicants are welcomed and encouraged to submit GRE scores if you believe that it will strengthen your application.
 Official scores should be sent using institution code 2790 (no department code).